Turn Your Bedroom Into a Bougie Hotel Suite in 10 Easy Steps

 Answer: You don’t have to overhaul your walls.
 Swap out small accessories like throw pillows, blankets, and artwork in soft neutrals—think creamy whites, blush pinks, or muted greys.
 Layering textiles in these colors adds the subtle depth hotel rooms get from expensive drapery and linens, without needing a paintbrush.

 Answer: You don’t need silk to feel luxe.
 Bamboo sheets offer a silky smooth texture with breathability and durability at a fraction of the price.
-High-quality microfiber can mimic the feel of sateen sheets too.
+High-quality microfiber can mimic the feel of sateen sheets, too.
 Bonus: Both are low-maintenance and hold up well after washing.
+I’ve linked my faves from Amazon here!

 Answer: Layer your lighting with clever, budget-friendly tricks like plug-in wall sconces, string fairy lights hidden behind curtains, or using dimmable smart bulbs in existing fixtures.
 Smart switches let you control brightness from your phone so you can set the perfect mood anytime, no rewiring required.